GallantGuide/Bull_or_Bear_Crypto/README.md

 #### Neural Network Model

 SciKitLearn is the ML library we'll be using to create a classifier.
 A function to automate data processing and model training exists, but the time aspect of implementation is still a work in progress.

-### Dashboard

-In addition to using a Flask template, we will also integrate Plotly.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.